taisei-project/taisei/doc/BUILD.rst

 For convenience, ``meson`` will detect which packages are missing from your system and use its wrap dependency system to pull in what it can.
-Relying on this is *not* recommended in most circumstances, and you should instead rely on your operating system's package manager.
+Relying on this is *not* recommended in most circumstances, and you should instead rely on your operating system’s package manager.

 For consistency, we tend to release Taisei using exclusively built-in packages.
 However, you can also use system dependencies as well.
-There's a tradeoff in consistency and reproducibility for speed and ease of use.
+There’s a tradeoff in consistency and reproducibility for speed and ease of use.

 This is controlled through the ``--wrap-mode`` flag with ``meson``.
 (More on that later.)